section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 ### Categories of sorting algorithms
 Sorting algorithms are categorized into:

-- **Internal sorting algorithms**: These are sorting algorithms applied to a small amount of data.
+1. **Internal sorting algorithms**: These are sorting algorithms applied to a small amount of data.
 Only the main memory is used.
-Examples are bubble sort, insertion sort, and quicksort.
+Examples would be bubble sort, insertion sort, and quicksort.

-- **External sorting algorithms**: They are sorting algorithms that can be applied to massive amounts of data.
+2. **External sorting algorithms**: These are sorting algorithms that can be applied to massive amounts of data.
 As a result, external storage devices such as hard drives, and flash disks are used.
 An example would be merge sort.

 ### Efficiency of sorting algorithms
 Some sorting algorithms are more efficient than others.
 The effectiveness of a sorting algorithm is usually defined by the following performance measures: